 Taking a family vacation can be both fun as well as a nightmare.
 This series will help you get through the family vacation with both your budget and your sanity intact!

 Of course, the easiest and fastest way to get to most destinations is by plane.
-If you are lucky enough to live in a major metropolitan area, you can usually score cheap plane tickets to the major family attractions. if you are choosing to travel by plane, here are a few tips for your travels:
+If you are lucky enough to live in a major metropolitan area, you can usually score cheap plane tickets to the major family attractions.

 Use Online Sites like Travelocity and Orbitz to check fares, but book directly through the airline